thesp0nge/dr_source/README.md

 ## Acknowledgments

-Special thanks to the maintainers of [javalang](https://github.com/c2nes/javalang) for their work on Java AST parsing.
+Special thanks to the maintainers of [javalang](https://github.com/c2nes/javalang) for their work on Java AST parsing, which powers the Java taint analysis plugin.
-Inspired by various static analysis and security tools.